robertorosero/pyhtonmig/Doc/extending/newtypes.rst

 comes with the source distribution of Python.

 In order to learn how to implement any specific method for your new data type, do the following: Download and unpack the Python source distribution.
-Go the :file:`Objects` directory, then search the C source files for ``tp_`` plus the function you want (for example, ``tp_reserved``).
+Go to the :file:`Objects` directory, then search the C source files for ``tp_`` plus the function you want (for example, ``tp_richcompare``).
 You will find examples of the function you want to implement.

 When you need to verify that an object is an instance of the type you are implementing, use the :cfunc:`PyObject_TypeCheck` function.
 A sample of its use